Australian Health Practitioner Regulation Agency - About endorsement

 Context

-Cosmetic surgery reform is underway, with higher professional standards, tougher advertising requirements and new registration requirements.
+Cosmetic surgery reform is underway, with higher professional standards and tougher advertising requirements.

 As part of the registration changes, an endorsement for cosmetic surgery will: